Jerrykelft/arraybuffer-struct/README.md

 ⚠ Disabling alignment may reduce size but breaks compatibility and causes potential slicing errors
 ⚠ Enabling `layoutOpt` reorders fields, so offsets may not match original field order — this is not ideal if field layout must match exactly (e.g., in wasm interop)

+If you want to use array on non-aligned structures, please set `{useTypedArray: false}`, which will use js array to read and write

 ## shared
 ```javascript